 View on the 28th Jun 2024

-There is an original text extracted from a diary written about a loving memory that is wistful and has a longing for something that has gone.
-Using auto-translation by Google (operated on 1 Jun 2024, and 12 Jun 2024), I translated those words into Arabic, Catalan, Chinese, Greek, Polish, Thai, and Icelandic, and then re-translated it into English.
+Using auto-translation by Google (operated on 1 Jun 2024, and 12 Jun 2024), I translated the letter into Arabic, Catalan, Chinese, Greek, Polish, Thai, and Icelandic, and then re-translated it into English.
 Each result produced small differences and misinterpretations.
 But it still holds the original emotions and a message.

 I asked for help corrections from people in Ísafjörður who have each language as their mother tongue. Ιωάννα Χαριτίδου (for Greek), Sumalee, a.k.a.
 Noi (for Thai), Sonia Sobiech (for Polish), Swen Schmitz Coll (for Catalan), and Yiwen Chen (for Chinese(traditional)) read each text and corrected miss-used words and mended some expressions.